-Next was the hard surface puddle test where we employed the floor attachment to slurp up 3 cups of water off a linoleum floor.
+Next was the hard surface puddle test, where we employed the floor attachment to slurp up three cups of water off a linoleum floor.
 Of course, no wet work assessment would be complete without sucking water out of a carpet.
-We poured 2 cups of water onto a floorboard mat, allowed it to soak in, and measure how much we could pull back out.
+We dumped two cups of water onto a floorboard mat, allowed it to soak in, and measured how much we could pull back out.
 Finally, we measured each unit's suction with a water lift gauge.

 Here's the twist.
-This last model uses a 4 amp-hour battery.
-So, if we look at these outcomes in terms of runtime per amp-hour, the PORTER-CABLE ran for 8 mins, 30 sec, whereas the DEWALT and the Makita ran for 7 min, 56 sec, and 6 min, 33 sec respectively.
-A noticeable difference in performance to be sure.
+The Craftsman uses 4 amp-hour batteries.
+So, if we look at these outcomes in terms of runtime per amp-hour, the Craftsman ran for 8 mins 30 sec, whereas the DeWalt and the Makita ran for 7 min 56 sec and 6 min 33 sec, respectively.

 Weighted at 10% of the overall score, convenience is not the most crucial aspect of a vacuum, but it plays a part in how easy it is to use a product.
 We measure the outer dimensions of the machine, the hose length (both retracted and at its maximum stretch), the weight, and the noise level at 3 ½ feet.
 Finally, we look at the filters.

 The Makita makes a solid effort to check all the boxes.
 This model's toolbox design offers compact storage and below-average weight (8 lbs, 13 oz).
 It's HEPA filter is washable, and there's a prefilter option available for purchase.
 This model is also relatively quiet, registering well below average at 74 dBa.
 The only ding against this machine is its below-average hose length, 82 inches when fully stretched.
 Other notably convenient models are the Ryobi, Bosch, and the Milwaukee.